Table of Contents

 6. Enhanced Reader Experience: Interactivity and Multimedia

 With readers increasingly accessing academic articles digitally, journals are evolving to offer a richer, more interactive experience.
 In 2025, many academic journals will integrate multimedia elements, making research findings more engaging and accessible.
+Some examples of enhanced reader experience include the following:

 - Interactive Figures and Data Visualizations: Many journals now embed interactive charts, maps, and 3D models that readers can explore directly within articles, offering a more dynamic understanding of data.